000webhost

 http://dtbnguyen.blogspot.com.au/

-The World is Full of Bugs
+The World is Full of Software Bugs

 It seems as though bugs may have developed an attraction to me of late.
 I've discovered that 'pcmanfm' doesn't handle unmounting of drives completely cleanly and that you need to manually kill processes regularly sometimes.
 I've also discovered that Windows Media Player (with my configuration at least) only seems to work when the TV tuner is inserted on the original USB port that it was configured on (else it will indicate that there are no tuners currently available.
 Obviously, you can attempt to re-configure the tuner on another USB port but that's beside the point.
 This is strange behaviour.).
 MultibootUSB needs 32-bit of 7-Zip to be installed to be run (even if you have installed the 64-bit version on a 64-bit Windows system).
 Otherwise, you end up with a never ending series of errors.
 Tip, you need to kill MultibootUSB first before killing 7-Zip else it will keep on trying to re-spawn that process.